What is the Professional Development Program?

 Exit Interview / Outplacement Services

-Retired or delisted players will be contacted by the National Professional Development Manager and asked to participate in a formal exit interview.
+Retired or delisted players will be contacted by the Transition Manager and asked to participate in a formal exit interview.
 The interview provides the ACA with the following vital information:

 - Identification of any transitional problems that the player may experience as they exit the game